Mimino666/tc-marathoner/README.md

 --------

 - Cross-platform: Windows, Linux, Mac OS X. Written in Python.
+- Works with visualizer .jar files, so it doesn't require any changes to your solution code.
 - VERY simple interface.
   To run your solution on seed 5 just type: ```5```.
   To run your solution on first 100 seeds, just type: ```1 100```.
-- Keeping track of the best scores for each seed, so you can compare your solutions locally.
+- Keeps track of the best scores for each seed, so you can compare your solutions locally.
-- Export of input data from visualizer into file, so you can debug on them.
+- Exports input data from visualizer into file, so you can debug on them.
-- Works with visualizer .jar files, so it doesn't require any changes to the solution code.

 Installation